phubbard/ytdl-web/README.md

 - No file management, I expect clutter to accumulate.

 ### Next steps
+- For iOS, add manifest or whatever so it looks a proper home screen icon.
 - Productionize it - WSGI, debug off, reverse proxy.
 Cannot currently be exposed to the internet.
 - Find a way to push results as they happen - or at least a spinner
 - Some sort of temp directory with automatic cleanup would be cool.